 Defined Benefit accounts are based on a formula, so fees, insurance costs and investment returns don’t directly affect your benefit.
 The exception is if you’ve bought additional insurance cover.
 These premiums are calculated as a weekly cost per unit of insurance, and deducted from your attached Accumulation account each month.

 If you are invested in the Self Invest option, there’s a separate set of fees.

 1. SuperRatings Fundamentals report as at February 2017 in relation to the Balanced investment option.
 SuperRatings does not issue, sell, guarantee or underwrite this product.
 SuperRatings Pty Ltd (ABN 95 100 192 283 AFSL 311880) is an independently owned superannuation assessment and ratings organisation.
 Past performance is not a reliable indicator of future performance.

 2. QSuper's administration fee went down to 0.20% from 0.22% on 1 July 2015.
 QSuper's administration fee cap went down to $1,000 from $1,540 on 1 July 2015.

-We take care to make sure our projections are reasonable.
-But due to the nature of the investment and performance fee components, these projections are estimates only.
 The actual amount you’ll be charged depends upon a number of factors, such as returns and timing of contributions and withdrawals.